 And daughter three:

 Unfortunately the Pastel Kingdom “needs” to strengthen its political bonds with the Plaid Kingdom (their kings are besties and they want to merge their families), and the three daughters of the Pastel King are slated to marry the three hot sons of the Plaid King.
 Never having been allowed to mix with boys before, the girls are overjoyed and everything goes wonderfully well… until it turns out that the youngest son mistook Gwendoline for an evil spirit haunting the family portrait he saw.
 Discovering that she’s “ugly,” Gwendoline runs into the palace forest in tears and meets, dun dun dun—!
 The Cursed Princess Club.
 For fairytale princesses who have had their fairytale curses partially broken.
-This comic is so freaking funny, honestly, and the misdirection is so clever—you think you know what’s coming, and it’s a pretty good joke, but then a different joke happens and it’s way better.
+This comic is so freaking funny, honestly, and the misdirection is so clever—you think you know what’s coming, and it’s a pretty good joke, but then a different joke happens and it’s superior.
 Almost everything about this comic is so fresh.

 The one element of Cursed Princess Club that causes me a minor pause is the way it reminds me that I grew up in a social context where gay people technically existed out there somewhere but also seemed not to, really.
 As of yet there’s no queer text, though there’s also a definite lack of textual homophobia.
 One of the early moments of expectation denial is the young prince being asked if he wants to marry Gwendoline’s terribly pretty brother, whom he mistook for her, and his reply is that he doesn’t want to marry a prince.
 But—it’s not a disgusted no, or a shocked no, it’s just a no. It doesn’t feel like a gay joke, just a part of the apparatus of the comedy of cliche avoidance that’s able to exist because this is a comic that doesn’t make gay jokes.
 While also not including gay characters, at least as yet.
 Similarly the Cursed Princess Club includes one Prince, Saffron, who dislikes the club name (the president won’t change it because she already had the t-shirts made).
 There aren’t really jokes about him being diminished by association with femininity, or trans jokes, just comedy and character flowing from the indignance that he, a prince, expresses because “princess club” is an incorrect fact.